cisco-open/cluster-registry-controller/README.md

 > The cluster registry controller syncs the `Cluster` CR and related secret resources across clusters
 > to help bootstrap the cluster group itself.

-Users can define their own `ResourceSyncRule` resources to sync k8s resources between these clusters.
+You can define your own `ResourceSyncRule` resources to sync k8s resources between these clusters.

 In such a multi-cluster setup, here is how the cluster registry controller works:
 - The controller only writes to the local cluster where it is deployed to